 Systrom has hinted the different choices in Instagram Video are a move to brand Instagram as more mature than Vine.
 He said he wants Instagram Video to be about more than photos of kids and dogs.
 He wants the service to be about big events, political moments and other things that matter.
 It will be interesting to see how Vine and Instagram handle the question of the ephemeral internet going forward.

 The Instagram service is home to over 130 million app users.
 Those users post around 40 million photos a day.
+It even has worked for promoting different offers, such as My Advertsing Pays.
 Analysts feel the video service largely augments the photo sharing features of the site.
 The video sharing addition feels like an intuitive “next step,” rather than a haphazard response to Vine.